WSCY

 WSCY (106.9 FM) is a radio station broadcasting a new country format.
 Licensed to Moultonborough, New Hampshire, United States, the station serves the Lakes Region.
-The station is currently owned by Northeast Communications Corporation and features programming from Westwood One and a live morning show hosted by Joyce Danas.
+The station is owned by Northeast Communications Corporation, headed by Jeff Fisher, and features programming from Westwood One and a live morning show hosted by Joyce Danas.

-The station broadcasts with an ERP of 4300 watts from Parade Road in Laconia, New Hampshire.
-The station's studios are located in Franklin, New Hampshire, along with sisters WFTN AM–FM and WPNH AM–FM.
-WSCY is owned by local broadcaster Northeast Communications, headed by Jeff Fisher.
+The station broadcasts with an ERP of 4,300 watts from Parade Road in Laconia, New Hampshire.
+WSCY's studios are located in Franklin, New Hampshire, along with sisters WFTN AM–FM and WPNH AM–FM.
 The station does not stream its signal over the internet.